eguiraud/tdataframe/TDFGuide.md

 `Filter` takes a function (a lambda in this example, but it can be any kind of function or even a functor class) and a list of branch names.
 The filter function is applied to the specified branches for each event; it is required to return a `bool` which signals whether the event passes the filter (`true`) or not (`false`).
 You can think of your data as "flowing" through the chain of calls, being transformed, filtered and finally used to perform actions.
 Multiple `Filter` calls can be chained one after another.

 ### Creating a temporary branch
 Let's now consider the case in which "myTree" is a dataset which stores the three cartesian components of the momenta of some kind of particles.
-There is the need to study the transverse momentum of the psrticles, "pt".
+There is the need to study the transverse momentum of the particles, "pt".
 In order to be able to work on the "pt" variable, we can create a new column in the dataset with the `AddBranch` transformation:
 ```c++
 auto ptCut = [](double x) { return x > 25.; };